Willka T'ika Children's Fund

 Meanwhile, word spread about the work of these two teachers, and more and more children enrolled in the Patakancha school, some walking for two or three hours across the mountains each morning and evening in order to attend.
 Donations coming from visitors to Willka T’ika allowed the WTCF to build the first library in an isolated community.

 When a mountain path passing near Patakancha became a popular tourist route, the school, by now well established, began receiving assistance from other sources.
-The WTCF moved on to begin serving schools in other, more isolated high mountain communities.
+The WTCF moved on to begin serving schools in other, more isolated high mountain communities such as Paru Paru and Chumpe Pokkes.

 The Fund’s operations are inspired by the Andean principle of ayni (loving and caring reciprocity), creating an opportunity for visitors to give and providing support for the children in these remote villages to be educated and thrive.
 Donations go to the schools and their surrounding communities.
 The Fund maintains a policy that every child at the schools it supports is included in all gifts and programs.

-The WTCF provides critical assistance to Cchocamocco, a remote school serving children from five Qero communities, as well as to Paru Paru, closer to the Valley floor.
-The Fund helps to provide school buildings, libraries, kitchens, multipurpose rooms, books, and school supplies.
+The WTCF provides critical assistance to Cchocamocco, a remote school serving children from five Q’ero communities, as well as to Paru Paru, closer to the Valley floor.
+The Fund helps to provide school buildings, libraries, kitchens, multipurpose rooms, books, school supplies and now greenhouses.

 The Fund also supports mothers in traditional weaving programs, and provides blankets and traditional Andean clothing for children during cold winter months.
 Emergency medical assistance, clothing, and school supplies are offered to hundreds of Quechua children each year.

-Many of these dedicated students have successfully passed their entrance examination to University, made local news, and with the kind sponsorship of donors to the WTCF, are presently enrolled and flourishing in their studies at Peru University in Cusco.
+Many of these dedicated students have successfully passed their entrance examination to University, made local news, and with the kind sponsorship of donors to the WTCF, are presently enrolled and flourishing in their university education in Cusco.
 Hear from Etelvino Quispe Huamán about his secondary and higher education experience in this video interview.

-The children attending Cchocamocco love to come to school and are eager to make something of their lives.
+The children living in Cchocamocco love to come to school and are eager to make something of their lives.
 School attendance approaches 100 percent, diminished only when snow blocks the long walk over mountains from home, or parents are sick or need help with animals or crops.

 In addition to the regular education curriculum, the Fund fosters self-sufficiency training to teach life skills—such as business skills, greenhouse projects, carpentry, ceramic production, and raising guinea pigs for protein—and also encourages the continuation of ancient Andean traditions.